 Finally, we display the replies and retweets themselves.
 On the left, you'll see Top Replies.
 This includes the top 25 replies to the Tweet, sorted by total amplified impressions.
 Replies on Twitter are a little complicated, so if you're curious about how many impressions a reply has generated, read this.

 On the right, you'll see Top Retweets - the top 25 retweeters sorted by impressions generated.
 This corresponds to how many followers each account had at the time of the retweet.
 In this table, you can also see when the retweet occurred.
 Use this to look for clusters and determine inflection points in a conversation's trajectory.
 Did most of your retweets happen in the first 30-60 minutes?
 This is typical.
 It also means you can tweet again after an hour or two to catch other followers who may have missed the first Tweet.
 Use this along with the responses chart above to find out when a conversation died down to know when it's okay to post again.

-In addition to the metrics described above, Social Suite users have the option of accessing additional engagement data in Tweet detail reports.
-These metrics are available in account Trackers on the Social Suite, and require authenticating with the Twitter account being tracked.
+In addition to the metrics described above, owned account Trackers include additional engagement data in Tweet detail reports.
+These metrics are available in all authenticated Twitter account Trackers and are updated in real time.

 To add engagement data to your Trackers, you'll need to connect your account Tracker to Twitter.
 To do this on an existing Tracker: